 The Centennial Institute Policy Briefs are distributed online and on paper, free of charge, to a wide audience of citizens, public officials, journalists, and thought-leaders – Americans who can make a difference.

-Suicide By Doctor: What Colorado Would Risk on the Slippery Slope of Assisted Suicide
+Suicide By Doctor: What Colorado Would Risk on the Slippery Slope of Physician-Assisted Suicide

-Editor: Following the lead of four other states and several foreign countries, proponents in Colorado this year are seeking legislation to allow a physician to assist with a patient’s suicide.
-If such a measure became law, it would invert the doctor’s time-honored role from the sacred duty of sustaining life to the ghoulish power of terminating it.
-Centennial Institute asked three respected attorneys from our sister organization, Alliance Defending Freedom, for a legal and ethical analysis of what is at stake as the Colorado General Assembly confronts this issue.
+Editor: Following the lead of five other states and several foreign countries, proponents in Colorado this year are seeking both legislation and a ballot initiative to allow a physician to assist with a patient’s suicide.
+If such a measure became law, it would invert the doctor’s time honored role from the sacred duty of sustaining life to the ghoulish power of terminating it.
+Centennial Institute asked two respected attorneys formerly with our sister organization Alliance Defending Freedom and now with the Colorado Freedom Institute, for a legal and ethical analysis of what is at stake as both the Colorado General Assembly and citizens of Colorado confront this issue.
 Here is their report.
-Read the Policy Brief

 Policy Brief No. 2014-4 * 2014-11-21 08:38:34